JohnOmernik/zetago/README.md

     - It also provides the Master UI Address (as well as exhibitor)
     - The Master will take some time to come up, it checks this, and doesn't install agents until after the master is healthy.
 7. Check the UI for DCOS and once all your agents are connected, rerun the firewall now that DCOS is deployed. $ ./zeta network deployfw -f="Post DCOS Firewall Deploy"
+    - Note, if you are on an unstable IP and instead of specifying remote admin machines, you instead opted for open to the world SSH.
+UIs are a bit tricky.
+    - One option is to connect via ssh and use a remote socks proxy. ssh -D8080 user@clusterip  to connect then set your browser to use a SOCKS proxy at -d8080.
+    - The other option is to just add your IP to the ./conf/network.conf file and redeploy the firewall.
 ### MapR Install
 ----------
 1. Once DCOS is is up and running and the Agents properly appear in the UI its time for MapR